NANDbrew/NANDCommand/README.md

 - "int" means it requires a whole number e.g. 10, not 10.4
 - "float" means it can handle more precision
 - flags are an optional argument, used to change the behavior of commands that accept them
-- "vanilla boat name" means the community's short names: cog, dhow, sanbuq, etc.
+- "boat name" means the community's short names for the base game boats: cog, dhow, sanbuq, etc.
 - port names are the full name seen in the mission list, complete with spaces
 ## Commands
 ### BringToShipyard
 - usage: BringToShipyard [boat name or index]
 - boat names for vanilla boats, others must be referenced by index
-- teleport a boat (or current/last boat if unspecified) to the nearest shipyard (if loaded).
-Will set boat as owned
+- teleport a boat (or current/last boat if unspecified) to the nearest shipyard (if loaded)
 - alias: BTS
 - example: `BrigToShipyard brig`
 ### BringToPort
 - usage: BringToPort [boat name or index]
 - boat names for vanilla boats, others must be referenced by index
-- teleport a boat (or current/last boat if unspecified) to the nearest recovery port (if loaded).
-Will set boat as owned
+- teleport a boat (or current/last boat if unspecified) to the nearest recovery port
 - alias: BTP
 - example using HappyBayBoat mod: `BringToPort 144`
 - example vanilla boat: `BringToPort junk`